 3. Appeals Council

 If you disagree with the ALJ’s hearing decision, you may ask for a review by Social Security’s Appeals Council.
-Your attorney or Social Security will help you ask for this review.
-The Appeals Council looks at all requests for review, but it will deny a request for review if it believes the hearing decision was correct.
+If you were denied by an Administrative Law Judge, you can request a review of your hearing decision online.

-If the Appeals Council decides to review your case, it will either decide your case itself or return it to an ALJ for further review.
 If the Appeals Council denies your request for review, Social Security will send you a letter explaining the denial.
 If the Appeals Council reviews your case and makes a decision itself, Social Security will send you a copy of the decision.
 If the Appeals Council returns your case to an ALJ, Social Security will send you a letter and a copy of the order.

-Federal Court
+4. Federal Court

 In some cases, you may ask Social Security to continue paying your benefits while it makes a decision on your appeal.
 You can ask for your benefits to continue when: